React Image Sizes Attribute for Fast eCommerce

 ReactDOM.render(<App />, document.getElementById("root"));

-Here we are constructing an image tag with the srcset attribute.
-Our main content area is a maximum of 800px wide and the different image variants available go all the way up to 3200px.
+Here, we're constructing an image tag with the srcset attribute.
+Our main content area is a maximum of 800px wide, and the different image variants available go all the way up to 3200px.

 When the browser reads this, it will try to guess which source to use for the image.
 It can’t take the CSS into consideration, since at the time of making this decision, the layout is not painted yet.
-The browser, therefore, has to use something else to determine the appropriate source to use: the current viewport width.
+Therefore, the browser has to use something else to determine the appropriate source to use: the current viewport width.

 The result looks like this:

-The browser has decided that the 3200px wide image is the best one to use.
-It is the closest one to the current viewport width, and that is all the browser can use to select the source.
-It is making the wrong decision.
+The browser has decided that the 3200px-wide image is the best one to use.
+It's the closest one to the current viewport width, and that's all the browser can use to select the source.
+It's making the wrong decision.
 What can we do to ensure that the correct source is chosen?

 Aiding the Browser in Source Resolution